mariadecesare/PongGame/README.md

 # PongGame
-A game of ping pong build with Java.
+A game of ping pong built with Java.